EU chief apologises to Italy but baulks at 'coronabonds'

 Italy has extended its closure of businesses and ban on public gatherings until April 13 to help stem infections that have already claimed a world-leading 13,155 lives.
-Von der Leyen said the EU "will allocate up to 100 billion euros ($110 billion) to the hardest-hit countries, starting from Italy, to compensate for the reduction in the wages of those working on shorter hours."
-She said the newly agreed initiative provides "loans guaranteed by all member states thus demonstrating European solidarity".
+Von der Leyen said the EU "will allocate up to 100 billion euros ($1.1 billion) to the hardest hit countries, starting from Italy, to compensate for the reduction in the wages of those working on shorter hours."
+She said the newly agreed initiative provides "loans guaranteed by all member states -- thus demonstrating European solidarity".

 Von der Leyen concluded by proposing that "every euro still available in the EU's annual budget be spent on tackling the crisis".
 "In the past month, the European Commission has left no stone unturned to help Italy," she wrote.